DrDab/furrymap-rewritten/README.md

 </body>
 </html>

+This project aims to recreate the experience of furrymap.net for future users.

 # Notes
 Opacity is the maximum zoom level that your marker will be visible at.
 (0 - 18, 0 = lowest zoom level, 18 = highest zoom level)